 According to a recent Institute of Medicine study, as many as 1.5 million Americans suffer as a result of pharmacy malpractice and medication errors each year.

 Pharmacists are essential healthcare professionals who compound and dispense medications and provide counsel to countless patients.
 Unfortunately, the high number of prescriptions filled daily by pharmacists can result in negligent and reckless mistakes.

-At the Atlanta, Georgia law office of Mitchell & Shapiro, our pharmacy malpractice lawyers provide victims with the highest standard of professional representation.
+At the Atlanta, Georgia law office of Mitchell Shapiro Greenamyre & Funt LLP, our pharmacy malpractice lawyers provide victims with the highest standard of professional representation.
 Having obtained millions of dollars in verdict and settlements on behalf of past clients, we are uniquely quailed to help you too.